M-Mcknsn/EFP/readme.md

 ## Setup Instructions

-To start the services using Docker Compose, run the following command:
+To start the services using Docker Compose navigate with `cd` to the cloned project and run the following command:

 ```
 docker-compose up